 A slip and fall injury due to a property owner’s negligence can change your life forever.
 The sudden impact of your body striking a hard object can result in injuries that affect your health, your finances, and your career.

-At The Kryder Law Group, LLC, we help accident victims fight for justice when they suffer harm due to no fault of their own.
+At The Kryder Law Group, LLC, our skilled personal injury attorneys help accident victims fight for justice when they suffer harm due to no fault of their own.
 If your injuries were preventable had the property owner exercised care, you may have a case.
-Call us now for a free case evaluation at (312) 223-1700.

 Establishing Liability for Your Slip and Fall Injury